Planetary Health Campaigns

 Connecting individuals and organizations to global and local movements for Planetary Health.

-Kirat Rai Sakela Nach Dance In Nepa
+Kirat Rai Sakela Nach Dance In Nepal

 As awareness grows of the profound links between environmental change and human health, communities and organizations are mobilizing campaigns that tackle some of the most pressing challenges of our time—air pollution, climate change, fossil fuel dependence, among others.
 Across sectors and geographies, there is an urgent need to scale efforts that both protect health and restore the natural systems we rely on.
 We invite our community to explore and engage with these campaigns, championing Planetary Health solutions that create healthier people and a more sustainable planet.